What Does it Mean to Study Taxation?

 What Can You Do With a College Degree in Taxation?

 Earning a college degree in taxation allows you to work on the payer or payee side of the field, for individuals or groups, and for any level of government and internationally.

 Tax accountants and tax advisors work on behalf of an individual or group to fulfill tax obligations and minimize the amount of income remitted.
 Tax examiners, collectors, and revenue agents work for the government to obtain revenues by reviewing tax returns, conducting audits, and facilitating the collection of tax dollars.
 The level of education an individual obtains will determine their career and advancement options.

 Taxation Certification, Licensure, and Associations

-Many employers prefer that you have a Certified Public Accountant (CPA) license.
-To become a CPA, you must complete 150 credit hours of college-level education (which translates to about 5 years of undergraduate and graduate work), pass all four parts of the Uniform Certified Public Accountants Exam, and have about two years of accounting experience.
+Many employers prefer candidates who have earned a Certified Public Accountant (CPA) license.
+To become a CPA, you must complete 150 credit hours of college-level education (which translates to about 5 years of undergraduate and graduate work), pass all four parts of the Uniform Certified Public Accountants Exam, and earn about two years of accounting experience.

 Other designations include the Accreditation Council for Accountancy and Taxation's Accredited Tax Advisor, Accredited Tax Preparer, Accredited Tax Advisor, and International Accredited Business Accountant designations (with the successful completion of the ACAT exam), and the Certified Member of the Institute (CMI) from the Institute for Professionals in Taxation (IPT).